aksurcos/battleship/README.md

 ## Credits

 - While I was trying to make this project easier I've checked many Battleship projects.
-- Got help from AI when preparing README.md
+- Got help from AI when preparing README.md and to understand classic Battleship game's logic.
 - Also checked old projects for README.md

 ### Codes